Strongest points: Empathy and Professionalism

 What vaccinations do I need for Panama?

-No vaccinations are needed for Panama City.
+You need to have the vaccine for COVID-19 in order to enter Panama.
+Otherwise, no other vaccines are required for Panama City.
 But if you want to spend time in the jungle in more remote areas of Panama it will be necesary to check with medical authorities on that area before leaving.